-Located straightly on the Portuguese Riviera, just a short distance from Lisbon, Sintra with its homogenous yet intriguing architectonic style offers a great place to be explored within a few days.
-Descending slowly from the lush hills to the blue ocean waters a plethora of marvelous sights are exposed to the public view.
-Its strategic position along with other waterfront towns makes it one of the favorite destinations throughout Europe.
+Located straightly on the Portuguese Riviera, just a short distance from Lisbon, Sintra with its beautiful yet intriguing architectural style offers a great place to be explored within a few days.
+Descending slowly from the green hills to the blue ocean waters, you will see plenty of marvelous sights that will stay in your memory.
+Its strategic position along with other waterfront towns makes it one of the favorite destinations throughout Europe

 Pena National Palace